fenner/probe-clarification/draft-fenner-intarea-probe-clarification.md

 Section 7 of {{RFC4884}} defines the ICMP Extension Structure.
 As per RFC 4884, the Extension Structure contains exactly one Extension Header followed by one or more objects.
-When applied to the ICMP Extended Echo Request message, the ICMP Extension Structure MUST contain exactly one instance of the [Interface Identification Object](#IntIdObj).
-The ICMP Extension Structure
-does not cover the rest of the packet; it ends at the end of the single Interface Identification Object, and what follows is simply optional data.
+When applied to the ICMP Extended Echo Request message, the Extension Object(s) define the operation to perform.
+For the operations in this memo, the ICMP Extension Structure MUST contain exactly one instance of the [Interface Identification Object](#IntIdObj), and the ICMP Extension Structure does not cover the rest of the packet; it ends at the end of the single Interface Identification Object, and what follows is simply optional data.
+The behavior when it contains a different Extension Object is not defined by this memo but may be defined in the future.

 If the L-bit is set, the Interface Identification Object can identify the probed interface by name, index, or address.
 If the L-bit is clear,